Interview with Leey Houdini – TWELVE 13 Exclusive

 When you’re performing what goes through your mind?

 I want everyone to feel the music, feel the emotion of the music that I play.
 I want the crowd to experience the excitement every time I’m on stage.

 What type of gear and software are you using nowadays?

 I’m using FL (fruity loops) studio & some VST plugins like Sylenth1, Nexus, Vanguard etc for producing.
 I still didn’t have any professional gear yet though.
 So hopefully in 2013, I’m planning to purchase them and get more serious about producing.

 What’s your take on today’s dance music scene?

 The dance music scene has infiltrated music culture all around the world including Malaysia.
 It becomes a trend to listen to dance music.
 It is great to see that Malaysian starting to have a greater appreciation towards EDM music and they’ve have been growing tremendously over the years.
 The media keep on

 But if you want to be a real DJ, you got to be different.
 Start making music, have to be creative and do something to stand out from the crowd.

 What are your plans for the coming year?

 I’ll be making more music of course… and this time I’ll be working with few professionals in the industry to enhance my music, as I am relatively new in the scene.
-I want to release my tracks under known record label, and get book to play for international events & brings Malaysia’s name into international levels but first, I want Malaysian to know me.
+I want to release my tracks under the known record label, and get booked to play for international events & brings Malaysia’s name into international levels but first, I want Malaysian to know me.
 I want to become the product from Malaysia and hopefully getting my name to be listed as one of the top DJs in Asia.